tbela99/gzip/docs/css.md

 ### Minify CSS

-Enable or disable merging css files together
+Enable or disable merging css files together.

 ### Merge CSS

-Enable or disable merging css files together
+Enable or disable merging css files into a single file, to reduce the number of HTTP requests.

 ### Parse Inline CSS Attribute

-Parse CSS defined in HTML 'style' attribute
+Parse CSS defined in HTML 'style' attribute.

 ## Critical CSS path

+Critical CSS enables instantaneous page rendering.
-Critical CSS path are generated on the fly only the first time a page is opened and it matches a viewport in the list.
+Critical CSS path are generated on the fly only the first time a page is opened and it matches any viewport in the viewport list.
-The CSS will be generated only for that viewport
+The CSS will be generated only for that viewport.

 ### Parse Critical Css

-Enable or disable critical CSS path optimization
+Enable or disable critical CSS path optimization.

 ### Viewports

-Specify viewports that will trigger critical CSS path
+Specify viewports that will trigger critical CSS path.

 ## CSS Parser Options

 ### Parse Import Rule

-Enable or disable @import processing
+Enable or disable @import processing.

 ### Allow Duplicate Rules

-Enable or disable duplicate rules. @font-face rules are never merged
+Enable or disable duplicate rules. @font-face rules are never merged.

 ### Allow Duplicate Declarations

-Enable or disable duplicate declarations in the same rule
+Enable or disable duplicate declarations in the same rule.

 ### Parse Error

-Define how CSS parse errors are handled
+Define how CSS parse errors are handled.

 ## CSS Rendering Options

 ### CSS Level

-The CSS Level specification used to render colors
+The CSS Level specification used to render colors.

 ### Convert Colors

 Convert CSS colors to the format selected.
-The value NONE means no color conversion will be made
+The value NONE means no color conversion will be made.

 ### Remove Comments

-Enable or disable CSS comments removal
+Enable or disable CSS comments removal.

 ### Remove Empty Rules

-Enable or disable empty rules removal
+Enable or disable empty rules removal.

 ## Web Fonts Settings

 ### Preload Web Fonts

-Enable or disable web fonts preloading
+Enable or disable web fonts preloading.

 ### Font Display